TexasInstruments/edgeai-tidl-tools/examples/jupyter_notebooks/README.md

   ```

 ## Open Jupyter Session in Browser
-- In a webbrowser open Jupiter notebook using EVM's or Host IP address and token
+- In a web browser open Jupyter notebook using EVM's or Host IP address and token
     - ex: http://192.168.1.199:8888/tree
     - if asked paste token